 The cost of a dental implant varies depending on the number of implants that you need, the material used, and in what country you’re being treated.
 The pricing differential depends on many factors, such as cost of living, exchange rates, practicing costs or regulatory conditions, which may differ greatly from country to country.
-Prices below represent the average cost of a dental implant including abutment and crown.
+Prices below represent the starting cost of a dental implant including abutment and crown (typically ceramic-metal crowns).

 Dental implants can be made of titanium or zirconia.
 An implant is comprised of three parts: the implant device itself that serves as substitute for the tooth root, the overlying crown or denture, and the abutment, which connects the implant device to the crown, bridge, or denture.
 Once the abutment is screwed into the implant, and the tissue sutured, it is left to heal and become stable.
 The implant gets fused to the jawbone after a period of 4 to 6 months.